 Spending a holiday in Haute-Savoie means discovering the gentleness of the lakes, glaciers and green pastures within easy reach.

-Lakes of the French Alps
+These magnificent large lakes of the French Alps

 Freshness, softness, rest and relaxation around the beautiful lakes of the French Alps.
 From North to South each lake has its specificities.

-Stay on the shores of an Alpine lake
+The best spots for a vacation on the shores of an Alpine lake

 The lakes of the Alps are real gems to discover.
 Refined or wilder, their banks offer you another version of the Alps.